 To bring the library crate into the binary crate, we use extern crate minigrep.
 Then we’ll add a use minigrep::Config line to bring the Config type into scope, and we’ll prefix the run function with our crate name.
-With that, all the functionality should be connected and should work.
-Give it a cargo run and make sure everything is wired up correctly.
+Now all the functionality should be connected and should work.
+Run the program with cargo run and make sure everything works correctly.

 Whew!
 That was a lot of work, but we’ve set ourselves up for success in the future.
-Now it’s much easier to handle errors, and we’ve made our code more modular.
+Now it’s much easier to handle errors, and we’ve made the code more modular.
 Almost all of our work will be done in src/lib.rs from here on out.

-Let’s take advantage of this newfound modularity by doing something that would have been hard with our old code, but is easy with our new code: write some tests!
+Let’s take advantage of this newfound modularity by doing something that would have been difficult with the old code but is easy with the new code: we’ll write some tests!

 Developing the Library’s Functionality with Test Driven Development

-Now that we’ve extracted the logic into src/lib.rs and left the argument collecting and error handling in src/main.rs, it’s much easier for us to write tests for the core functionality of our code.
-We can call our functions directly with various arguments and check return values without having to call our binary from the command line.
-Feel free to write some tests for the functionality in the Config::new and run functions on your own if you’d like.
+Now that we’ve extracted the logic into src/lib.rs and left the argument collecting and error handling in src/main.rs, it’s much easier to write tests for the core functionality of our code.
+We can call functions directly with various arguments and check return values without having to call our binary from the command line.
+Feel free to write some tests for the functionality in the Config::new and run functions on your own.

-In this section, we’re going to move on to adding the searching logic of minigrep by following the Test Driven Development (TDD) process.
-This is a software development technique that follows this set of steps:
+In this section, we’ll add the searching logic to the minigrep program by using the Test Driven Development (TDD) process.
+This software development technique follows these steps:

 Write a test that fails, and run it to make sure it fails for the reason you expected.